A condensed, practical Bash reference for day-to-day scripting. Bash-specific where noted.

 IFS=: split on colon useful for parsing $PATH

-IFS= read -r line disable splitting safest way to read raw text
+IFS= read -r line prevent word splitting safest line reader

 Common Internal Variables